Outside Experts See Iran's Hand In Attack On Saudi Oil Facility

 Other weapons, such as an advanced drone the Houthis claim to have developed, may be able to cover the distance, but there's a second problem: the apparently sophisticated nature of the strike.
 Imagery shows over 17 impact points, Hinz says.
 He believes an even larger number of missiles or drones would have to have been launched.

-"Would the Houthis be capable of flying a single drone or two drones into Abqaiq, I would say yes," Hinz says.
+"Would the Houthis be capable of flying a single drone or two drones into Abqaiq?
+I would say yes," Hinz says.
 "But would they be able to conduct such a vast coordinated mission to strike the facility with so much success?
 I would honestly say no," he says.

 But there are few other options for where such a large-scale attack could have come from.
 One option would have been similar Iranian proxy groups in Iraq.
 Iraqi officials have categorically denied such a possibility, and so far the U.S. has not contradicted their statements.